JoniKarta/Pert_find_shortest_path/README.md

 ## What inside

- Topoligical sort algorithem using queue data structure to find the shortest path.
+ Topoligical sort algorithm using queue data structure to find the shortest path.

 ### Implementation of the exact picture below